diskoverdata/diskover-docs/source_files/config_manual_alt_indexers.md

 ### Overview

-All plugins will eventually be included in the [DiskoverAdmin](#config_diskoveradmin) panel, but a few are still only configurable manually.
+All indexers will eventually be included in the [DiskoverAdmin](#config_diskoveradmin) panel, but a few are still only configurable manually.

 🟨  &nbsp;**IMPORTANT!**

   - Please [open a support ticket](https://support.diskoverdata.com/) if you currently use one of these plugins and need to upgrade to v2.3+.
   - Visit our [Indexers](https://diskoverdata.com/products/indexers/) webpage for a list of all our alternate indexers.

+### Alternate Indexers

 <p id="alt_indexer_atempo"></p>